trailheadapps/redwoods-insurance/README.md

    7. Click the disclosure icon in the upper right of the contact's Highlights Panel, and select 'Enable Customer User'.
    8. Make sure to fill in an email address you can check, as you'll need to verify your user's email before you can login.
    9. Select _'Customer Community Login'_ as the User License.
-   10. Select _'TrailInsuranceMobileUser'_ as the Profile.
+   10. Select _'CodeysCarInsuranceMobileUser'_ as the Profile.
    11. Populate all other required fields.
    12. Click 'Save', and click 'OK' to acknowledge that the user will recieve an email.
 7. Finalize your Customer Community Login User:
    1. You'll soon recieve an email from Salesforce welcoming your user to the community.
 Click the provided link to verify your email and set your user's password.
-8. Assign your new Customer Community Login User the 'trailinsurance_mobile' permission set:
+8. Assign your new Customer Community Login User the 'CodeysCarInsurance_mobile' permission set:
    1. Navigate to Setup -> Users -> Permission Sets.
-   2. Click on 'TrailInsurance Mobile'.
+   2. Click on 'CodeysCarInsurance Mobile'.
    3. Click on 'Manage Assignments'.
    4. Click on 'Add Assignment'.
-   5. Click the checkbox next to your TrailInsurance Mobile user' username.
+   5. Click the checkbox next to your CodeysCarInsurance Mobile' username.
    6. Click 'Assign'
    7. Click 'Done'